FredHutch/coop/CONTRIBUTING.md

         - [<descriptive text>](<url>) #follow this format to create links
         ```
     - See an example filled out template [here](https://raw.githubusercontent.com/FredHutch/coop/gh-pages/_contributors/lwolfe.md).
-    - Add a descriptive commit message and commit your changes.
+    - Add a descriptive commit message like `created contributor file for lwolfe` and commit your changes.

 5. Create your post!
-    - Navigate to the `_drafts` folder.
+    - Go back to the main directory and navigate to the `_drafts` folder.
-    - To create your file click `Create new file` in the top right corner.
-    - Copy this template into your new file and fill in with your post.
+    - There is a file called `TEMPLATE-post-title.md`.
+You can use this file as a template or copy and paste the template below into a new file.
     ```
         ---
         title: "Title goes here" # replace with the title of your post, a short catchy description to entice readers